 What is the UN Global Compact?

-The UN Global Compact is the world's largest corporate sustainability initiative with over 13 000 participants in 170 countries.
-The UN Global Compact was announced by Kofi Annan in January 1999.
-Its aim is to promote responsible business practices and UN values among the global business community
+The UN Global Compact is the world's largest corporate sustainability initiative.
+Its aim is to promote responsible business practices and UN values among the global business community.

 The Ten Principles of the United Nations Global Compact